Stanisław Poniatowski (1754–1833): Career

 Poniatowski became a knight of the White Eagle on December 8, 1773.
 Very well educated and particularly interested in the finances and economy of the country as well as in the arts, Poniatowski was not popular amongst szlachta (the Polish nobility), who found him arrogant and competitive.

-Poniatowski commissioned about 2500 engraved precious gems from a group of gem-engravers in Rome who turned to classical literature for inspiration.
+Poniatowski commissioned about 2500 engraved gems from a group of gem-engravers in Rome who turned to classical literature for inspiration.
 In 1830, Poniatowski published a summary catalogue of his gems, Catalogue des Pierres Gravees Antiques de S.A. le Prince Stanislas Poniatowski, which contained elaborate descriptions.
-The collection was sold at a Christie's auction in 1839 and has been dispersed ever since.
+The collection of Poniatowski gems was sold at a Christie's auction in 1839 and has been dispersed ever since.

 Following the partitions of Poland, Poniatowski emigrated to Italy, living first in Rome, then in Florence.
 He is the ancestor of the present members of the Poniatowski family bearing the title of Fürst Poniatowski or Principe Poniatowski di Monterotondo.

 Personal life

 While some sources state that he married Cassandra Luci (Rome, 1785 - Florence, 1863) in 1806, it is unlikely because she was already married to Vicenzo Venturini Benloch.
-Together, Cassandra and Stanislaw were the parents of:
+Together, Cassandra and Stanisław were the parents of: